hmswaffles/Data-Analysis/XKCD  and WCS color/XKCD Readme.md

 ##Super Concise Summary:
-The code below can 'average' colors together in a way that would make sense to a painter, and interact with the data from both the XKCDcolor survey, as well as academic research on color
+The code in this directory 'average' colors together in a way that would make sense to a painter, and interact with the data from both the XKCDcolor survey, as well as academic research on colornaming and categorization.

 ###Less Concise Summary:
-This code contains the tools necessary to a) investigate the xkcd color database,
+This code contains the tools necessary to
+a) investigate the xkcd color database,
 b) transform rgb values to perceptually even colorspaces,
 c) Plot colors in perceptually even 3d colorspace and d) compare with the results of the World Color Survey.

 For instance, if you are curious about what all of the 'happy' colors (aka 'happy blue', 'happy green', look like, what their perceptual center is,as well as how this relates to the munsell standard color reference) you are in the right place.

 There are also routines for converting RGB to CIELab and CIELove space